- Target Muscle Group

 The one-arm standing dumbbell curl is a good way to correct any strength and size imbalances in the biceps as it works each muscle individually.

 - Set up for the exercise by grasping a set of dumbbells and standing straight up with the dumbbells by your side.

-- Your palms should be facing up, and the dumbbells not touching your body.
+- Your palms should be facing up, and the dumbbells should not touch your body.

 - Starting with your weakest arm (usually the left), curl the dumbbell up as far as possible.

 - Squeeze the bicep at the top of the exercise, and then slowly lower the weight down without it touching your body or taking the tension off your bicep.